SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

-ql2sc manages the import of SC3 objects from one or several QuakeLink servers into a SeisComP system in real time.
-Like :ref:`scimex` but contrary to :ref:`scimport` the exchange of the SC3 objects is event based.
+ql2sc manages the import of SeisComP objects from one or several QuakeLink servers into a SeisComP system in real time.
+Like :ref:`scimex` but contrary to :ref:`scimport` the exchange of the SeisComP objects is event based.
 This means no messages will be exchanged until the exporting system has produced an event.

 The user may control at various levels which information to import.
 Whenever